rmorshea/spectate/docs/source/usage/builtins.rst

   * - ``old``
     - * The value that was present before the change
-      * Is :attr:`~spectate.mvc.models.Undefined` if the attribute was not present.
+      * Is :attr:`~spectate.models.Undefined` if the attribute was not present.

   * - ``new``
     - * The value that this is now present after the change
-      * Is :attr:`~spectate.mvc.models.Undefined` if the key was deleted.
+      * Is :attr:`~spectate.models.Undefined` if the key was deleted.